OjasMittal/Face_Mouse_Control/README.md

 # Face_Mouse_Control
-Control your cursor using your eyes
+Control your cursor using your eyes.